-- 1 By the plane defined in a FPOL block - 2 Through the working plane specified and defined in the TOOL CALL (e.g. Z = X/Y plane) - 3 If none of this applies, the standard X/Y plane is active Display of the FK soft key depends on the spindle axis specified when defining the workpiece blank.
-If for example you enter spindle axis $\bf Z$ in the workpiece blank definition, the control only shows FK soft keys for the X/Y plane.
+- 1 By the plane defined in a FPOL block - 2 In the Z/X plane if the FK sequence is performed in turning mode - 3 Through the working plane specified and defined in the TOOL CALL (e. g.
+TOOL CALL 1 Z = X/Y plane) - 4 If none of this applies, the standard X/Y plane is active

+Display of the FK soft key depends on the spindle axis specified when defining the workpiece blank.
+If for example you enter spindle axis ${\bf Z}$ in the workpiece blank definition, the control only shows FK soft keys for the X/Y plane.